xayaraj/sankey-cashflow/readme.md

 - exports a txt that can be used to generate a Sankey diagram at [SankeyMatic](https://sankeymatic.com/build)
 - displays a sankey plot using python plotly (not as beautiful as SankeyMatic's imo)

+Note: Remember to edit [`categories.yaml`](./categories.yaml) with any custom categories you create in Mint